Open-Scholarship-Strategy/site/index.md

 Issues of transparency and reproducibility apply both to scholarship itself and to the mechanisms through which our research is measured (e.g., whether a metric can be independently reproduced).
 [Furner, 2014](http://www.jonathanfurner.info/docs/furnerInPress-a.pdf) provides an ethical framework for bibliometrics, which can be generalised to broader sets of metrics.

-Of course, there are also dangers with new metrics, since *all* metrics can be gamed, and new metrics offer new, little understood opportunities for gaming.
+Of course, there are also dangers with new metrics, since *all* metrics [can and will be gamed](https://en.wikipedia.org/wiki/Goodhart's_law), and new metrics offer new, little understood opportunities for gaming.
 New metrics will also not solve the publish or perish problem, but only transfer it.

 ## 5.6 Community and inclusion <a name="Community"></a>